MicrosoftDocs/Viva/WorkplaceAnalytics/Use/peer-analysis.md

 ## Submit the analysis

-The fourth and final screen of the sequence summarizes the choices that you’ve made, including the analysis name, the date range, and the names and sizes of the reference and peer groups.
+The fourth and final screen of the sequence summarizes the choices that you've made, including the analysis name, the date range, and the names and sizes of the reference and other groups.
 If you want to return to preceding steps to change any of these things, select **Back**:

 ![Summary page with Submit button](../images/wpa/use/step4-summary-edit.png)